ngust/Harp_Blog/articles/time-formatting-javascript.md

             format: 'YYYYMMDD'
         });

 In my case the form has the ID '#GDTDT'.
 That's it.
-Now when the user clicks on the form the calendar will pop up and allow then to select a date.
+Now when the user clicks on the form the calendar will pop up and allow them to select a date.

 The format is determined by the "format" option for Pickaday.
 It uses Moment.js for the formatting, check out the moment page for details, <a href="http://momentjs.com/">Momentjs</a>.